Tecentriq™ (atezolizumab) - CAM 150

 Tecentriq™ is considered MEDICALLY NECESSARY for treatment of Alveolar soft part sarcoma, unresectable or metastatic: Treatment of unresectable or metastatic alveolar soft part sarcoma in adult and pediatric patients ≥ 2 years of age.

-Tecentriq™ is considered MEDICALLY NECESSARY in combination with carboplatin and etoposide, for the first-line treatment of adult patients with extensive-stage small cell lung cancer (ES-SCLC).
+Tecentriq™ is considered MEDICALLY NECESSARY (in combination with carboplatin and etoposide for 4 cycles), for the first-line treatment of adult patients with extensive-stage small cell lung cancer (ES-SCLC).

 Tecentriq™ is considered MEDICALLY NECESSARY in treatment of unresectable or metastatic hepatocellular carcinoma (in combination with bevacizumab) in patients who have not received prior systemic therapy.